yurmag/iperf-IMIX-test/README.md

 ## Prerequisites
  - iptables need to be adjusted on both iPerf server and iPerf client
- - passwordless access to be configured using RSA keys
+ - SSH configured to use RSA keys
  - basic understanding of bash
  - bc package must be installed on client's side